DEXA Bone Density Scans

 After your bone density exam is completed, we will be happy to answer any questions you have regarding follow-up care with your physician, and getting the results of your scan.
 A written report of your DEXA bone density exam will be sent to your referring doctor.

-To schedule a Bone Densitometry at Radiology Associates of Hartford, please visit our locations page for more information or call (860) 969-6400 to schedule at one of our four Central Connecticut locations.
+To schedule a Bone Densitometry at Radiology Associates of Hartford, please visit our locations page for more information or call (860) 969-6400 to schedule at one of our five Central Connecticut locations.

 For more information on this topic, please visit www.Radiologyinfo.org.